Exabyte-io/documentation/README.md

+# Exabyte Public Documentation

-# Exabyte public documentation
+This repository holds public documentation for exabyte.io.

-This repo holds public documentation for exabyte.io.
-Currently deployed version is available at [this link](http://docs.exabyte.io) (you will need to be logged in at platform.exabyte.io to try).
+Currently deployed version is available at [this link](http://docs.exabyte.io).

-Uses [MkDocs](http://www.mkdocs.org/#getting-started) to convert Markdown files (*.md) in `docs/` directory into static html.

-[Mkdocs-material](https://squidfunk.github.io/mkdocs-material/) theme is used, with additional css added in extra files.

-> NOTE: tested and developed with mkdocs version 1.0.4.
-See "requirements.txt" for more info.

 ## Setup